TECHNOLOGY

 ECM is the structural and functional material that surrounds cells in nearly all body tissue.
 It serves as the support structure upon which cells orient and move in response to other cells and signals and provides a healthy environment necessary for tissue maintenance and repair.1

 Tissue-repair processes occur through the coordinated activity of cells that reside within the ECM.
-Because the ECM is necessary for tissue maintenance, it also plays a major role in tissue repair.
-Without a functional ECM, the body can no longer support normal cellular processes, and tissue repair fails to progress.2
+Because the ECM is necessary for tissue maintenance, it also plays a major role in tissue repair.1 Without a functional ECM, the body can no longer support normal cellular processes, and tissue repair fails to progress.2

-ECM Function Chart
+ECM Composition and Function

-Nexsis Biosciences’s SIS products are biologic grafts made from a byproduct of the U.S. food supply chain, a highly regulated industry that ensures a high level of consumer and product safety.
+Nexsis Biosciences’s SIS products are biologic grafts made from a byproduct of the food supply chain, a highly regulated industry that ensures a high level of consumer and product safety.

 SIS material is obtained from the intestine in a manner that removes all viable cells, but leaves the naturally fibrous and porous nature of the matrix behind.11 These proprietary processing methods retain the complex architecture and composition of the extracellular matrix, providing not only the structural collagen framework but also the natural non-collagenous ECM components that are essential for cell interaction, function, and ingrowth.11,12